Märchen Mädchen: Anime

-A 12-episode anime television series adaptation produced by Hoods Entertainment aired from January 11 to March 29, 2018 on AT-X, Tokyo MX and BS11.
+A 12-episode anime television series adaptation produced by Hoods Entertainment aired from January 11 to March 29, 2018, on AT-X, Tokyo MX and BS11.
 Hisashi Saito is credited as chief director for the series, Shigeru Ueda is directing the series with Matsu credited for writing the scripts and Yuki Morikawa adapting Kantoku's original character design for animation.
-The opening theme is "Watashi no Tame no Monogatari (My Uncompleted Story)" (わたしのための物語 〜My Uncompleted Story〜) by Fhána and the ending theme is "Sleepland" by Reina Ueda.
+The opening theme is "Watashi no Tame no Monogatari: My Uncompleted Story" (わたしのための物語 〜My Uncompleted Story〜) by Fhána and the ending theme is "Sleepland" by Reina Ueda.
 Crunchyroll is streaming the series.
-On March 28, 2018, the series' airing was put on hiatus with the final two episodes' fate unknown.
+On March 28, 2018, the series' broadcast was put on hiatus with the fate of final two episodes unknown.
 Episodes 11 and 12 were originally scheduled to premiere in December 2018, but they aired on AT-X on April 25, 2019.